 Ever growing teenage mental health issues have featured prominently in the national press in the last few years and Oakham has implemented a number of measures to maintain its market-leading position in the provision of pastoral care, not least AS Tracking, which is an adolescent mental health tracking tool that enables schools to identify hidden risks early.
-Evidence shows that AS Tracking improves whole school and individual pupil well-being by equipping teachers with in-school, targeted action plans to reduce pupil mental health and well-being risks.
+Evidence shows that AS Tracking improves whole school and individual pupil well-being by equipping teachers with in-school, targeted action plans to reduce risks to pupil mental health and well-being.
+Additional resource was added in the Welfare area in the form of additional day matrons as well as a Lead Mental Health Practitioner working alongside the School's counsellor, a clinical psychologist.

-The Lower School (Years 6 to 8 inclusive) model was changed to coincide with the appointment of a new Head of Lower School, Adrian Morris, from September 2017 who joined from Harrow Prep in Hong Kong to replace Val Harvey as Master of Jerwoods.
+The Lower School (Years 6 to 8 inclusive) model was changed to coincide with the appointment of a new Head of Lower School.
 Rather than a boys' day and boarding house, and a girls' day and boarding house, four day/boarding houses were introduced.
 Pastoral Support was provided by four Housemasters and mistresses, one resident matron/assistant house parent for each of Boys and Girls, a Head of Lower School Boarding, two resident tutors, and most recently a day matron.
+This model is proving successful.